Ad code implementation

 About responsive ad units

 Responsive web design allows you to dynamically control the presentation of your website according to the properties of the screen/device that it’s being viewed on.
-By using a responsive ad unit, you can control the size of the ads on your page, in line with how you control the layout of the rest of your page across devices.
-For more information on responsive design in general, see Building Smartphone-Optimized Websites on the Google Developers site.
+A responsive ad unit allows you to control the size of the ads on your page, in line with how you control the layout of the rest of your page across devices.
+For more information on multi-device web development, see Web Fundamentals on the Google Developers site.

 Support for ad size changes after a screen orientation change.
 If your responsive page changes its layout following a device orientation change (e.g., when a tablet or phone goes from portrait to landscape), we’ll request and load a new ad of the correct dimensions to fit the new page layout.Note: